Uniform Inference on High-dimensional Spatial Panel Networks: Main Results

 \section{Main Results}

-In this section, we show the theoretical properties of the consistency and the debiasing estimator.
-In particular, Section \ref{const} focuses on the consistency of the estimator, and Section \ref{check} looks at the inference procedure of our estimator.
+In this section, we present the theoretical foundation of the proposed estimator for the case of linear moments.
+Specifically, Section \ref{const} focuses on the consistency of the preliminary GDS estimator, $\hat\theta$, in step 1, while Section \ref{check} examines the inference procedure for the final DRGMM estimator, $\check\theta_1$, for the parameters of interest.
+Extensions of the main theory to the case of nonlinear moments are discussed in Section \ref{nonlinearmo} of the Appendix.